 We all have the same amount of time to achieve what we want.
 Presidents and paupers alike enjoy 24 hours in each day, but what determines their level of success is their ability to use that time in the best way possible.

-So, here are my top 15 tips to pack more productivity into your day…
+Here are my top 15 tips to pack more productivity into your spa every day.

 Tip 1.
 Spend the first 15 minutes of every working day planning your day and your time.
 You may have the urge to jump straight into tasks, but you should resist it.
 Doing this can lead you into doing the short, but unimportant things, that should wait until the really important things have been accomplished.